History of the Edmonton Oilers: 1990–1991

 In the playoffs, the Oilers met the Calgary Flames in the opening round.
 This series is viewed by many as the greatest Stanley Cup playoff series ever played.
 The teams split the first two games in Calgary, during which Messier flattened Calgary defenceman Ric Nattress with a vicious elbow.
 Games 3 and 4, in Edmonton, were both won by the Oilers.
 Game 4, a 5–2 Edmonton win, is remembered for the viciousness of a brawl near the end of the game, where Dave Brown, in a fight with Flame Jim Kyte, tried to pummel Kyte into the ice.
 The Oilers returned to Calgary with a 3–1 series lead, but the Flames fought back to force Game 6, which was won by Calgary in overtime on a goal by Theoren Fleury.
 The Flames jumped out to a 3–0 lead in Game 7, and the Oilers called an early timeout, during which Tikkanen chewed out the entire bench.
 Inspired by the speech, Edmonton fought back and ended up winning 5–4 in overtime on a wrist-shot from Tikkanen on his off-wing.
 It was Tikkanen's third goal of the game, and seventh of the series.
 The Oilers had suffered several injuries in the series with Calgary, and they met Los Angeles in the next round.
 The first three games of the series were all decided in overtime, and the Oilers held a 3–2 series lead heading into Game 6 at Northlands Coliseum.
 The Oilers again won in overtime, on the heroics of Craig MacTavish.
 In the Campbell Conference Finals against the Minnesota North Stars, the Oilers ran out of gas: after splitting the first two games in Edmonton, the North Stars won both games on home ice: the Stars repeatedly slashed Messier on his injured hand, though no penalties were called.
-Game 5 in Edmonton was close, but the Stars prevailed 3–2 to win the series 4–1 and go to the Stanley Cup Finals.
+Game 5 in Edmonton was close, but the Stars prevailed 3–2 to win the series 4–1 and go to the Stanley Cup Final.
 Tikkanen led the team in scoring in the playoffs with 10 goals and 20 points.
 First-year Oilers Anatoli Semenov and Norm Maciver proved to be revelations in the playoffs.
 Semenov finished with 10 points in 12 playoff games, and Maciver led the team with a +10 in 18 playoff games.